e2ebridge/bpmn/README.md

 Basic Example
 =============

-These following samples assume that you installed bpmn.js via NPM.
+These following samples assume that you installed bpmn via npm.

 Assume myProcess.bpmn describes the following process